 These new discoveries have sparked renewed interest in the Mahabalipuram legend.
 Based on these new pieces of evidence, it has been speculated that the underwater structures off the coast of Mahabalipuram may have been part of a small seaport city.
 I hope with further investigations, a greater understanding of these submerged structures can be gained and the myth of the six submerged temples might one day be considered as a true historical fact.

 It was almost 9 am and the sun was beating down upon us.
 Groups of tourists had begun surrounding the temple.
-It was time for us to get away.
+A couple of local guides were already harassing us to employ them.
+It was time for me to leave.